 See resources listed below for up to date and reliable information on the health risks associated with flying-foxes and the steps you can take to reduce these.

 Our children in their kindness will often want to help an injured animal.
 While it's a great instinct to have, no injured or sick animal should be handled without the proper protection, knowledge or immunisation.
 Injured animals are often scared and vulnerable, so may try to defend themselves against those to try to help them by biting or scratching.
 Flying-foxes are no exception to this and can sometimes, as is the case for most animals, carry some illnesses that might affect humans.
 More information on managing health risks for your children are listed below.

-- Children and flying-foxes in Cairns
+- Children and flying-foxes

 - do not touch the animal

 - keep sight of the animal and phone your nearest bat rescue centre.
 If there is no answer, please leave a detailed message with time, exact location of bat and return phone number in case further information is required